What is a Veterinary Specialist?

 Dr. Andrew Cruikshank earned his Doctor of Veterinary Medicine degree from the University of Tennessee in 2002.
 He then began a rotating internship at VCA West LA, where he discovered a love for critical care.
 He then went on to complete a critical care residency at ASEC and stayed on afterward as a criticalist and ultimately accepted a position at ASEC as Medical Director.

 Though Dr. Cruikshank is experienced in many aspects of veterinary medicine, he takes special preference to respiratory diseases, ventilator therapy, and endocrine disease.
 Dr. Cruikshank enjoys sharing his knowledge and experience with up and coming veterinarians as a Clinical Associate Professor at Western University College of Veterinary Medicine.

-Andrew lives with his dog, Elvis, and two cats, BJ and Mags.
+Andrew lives with his dog, Ginger and his cat named Mags.
 He also enjoys traveling, baking, and exploring Los Angeles.

 Dr. Linda Ahn, Emergency

 Dr. Ahn Wong is a Los Angeles native.
 She attended Western University of Health Sciences and obtained her Doctorate in Veterinary Medicine.
 She did a small animal 1-year rotating internship through Animal Specialty Group, where she stayed on to be an emergency veterinarian.
 Dr. Ahn joined MASH’s emergency team in April 2017.
 She has three dogs and one crested gecko.
 In her free time, she enjoys traveling, hiking, cooking, and spending time with her family and friends.